eyedz9/ad-legends-collaborator/senior-dating-relationships.md

-# Love and Connection: Navigating Relationships in Your Golden Years
+# Finding Love and Connection: Dating and Relationships After 60

+When Thomas Reynolds created his first online dating profile at 68, his children were skeptical.
+Three years later, he and Sarah—whom he met through that very profile—are planning their wedding.
+"Love doesn't have an expiration date," Thomas insists.

-[Full narrative content about senior dating and relationships...]
+[Complete narrative content about dating and relationships...]